Nonparametric Instrumental Regression via Kernel Methods is Minimax Optimal: Introduction

-Modern NPIV learning methods can be largely categorized into two classes: \emph{two-stage estimation methods} \citep{hartford2017deep,singh2019kernel,xu2020learning,li2024regularized,petrulionyte2024functional} and \emph{min-max optimization methods} \citep{bennett2019deep,dikkala2020minimax,muandet2020dual,liao2020provably,bennett2023minimax,zhang2023instrumental,ren2024spectral, chen2024stochastic}.
-Min-max optimization methods consider a saddle-point optimization problem of the form $\min_{h \in \cH} \max_{g \in \cG} \mathcal{L}(h, g)$ for some function classes $\cH$ and $\cG$, where $\mathcal{L}$ typically takes the form $ \mathcal{L}(h, g) = \E[(Y - h(X))g(Z)] + \Phi(h) - \Psi(g)$, with $\Phi, \Psi$ regularizers.
-While these estimators can be obtained without data splitting, the optimization can be unstable and may fail to converge, especially when deep neural networks are used as function classes.
-On the other hand, two-stage methods split the NPIV estimation into the following steps.
-First, depending on the specific method, Stage 1 estimates either the conditional expectation operator $\cT$ or the conditional density $P(X\mid Z)$.
-Second, Stage 2 performs a regression of the outcome on the estimator obtained in Stage 1.
+Modern NPIV learning methods can be largely categorized into two classes: \emph{two-stage estimation methods} \citep{hartford2017deep,singh2019kernel,xu2020learning,li2024regularized,petrulionyte2024functional} and \emph{min--max optimization methods} \citep{bennett2019deep,dikkala2020minimax,liao2020provably,bennett2023minimax,zhang2023instrumental,chen2024stochastic}.
+Min--max optimization methods consider a saddle-point problem of the form $\min_{h \in \cH} \max_{g \in \cG} \mathcal{L}(h, g)$ for some function classes $\cH$ and $\cG$, where $\mathcal{L}$ typically involves the moment $\E[(Y - h(X))g(Z)]$ together with regularizers, e.g., $\mathcal{L}(h, g) = \E[(Y - h(X))g(Z)] + \Phi(h) - \Psi(g)$.
+The optimization can be unstable and may fail to converge, especially when deep neural networks are used as function classes.
+On the other hand, two-stage methods split NPIV estimation into the following steps.
+First, depending on the specific method, Stage~1 estimates either the conditional expectation operator $\cT$ or the conditional density $P(X\mid Z)$.
+Second, Stage~2 performs a regression of the outcome on the estimator obtained in Stage~1.
 When both stages involve a least squares problem, a two-stage method is called a two-stage least squares (2SLS) regression.
-Compared to min-max optimization methods, two-stage estimation provides more stable algorithms since it avoids saddle-point optimization.
-Two-stage methods require sample splitting by either splitting a set of $n+m$ observations of $(X,Y,Z)$ or collecting two data sets: $m$ observations of $(X,Z)$, and $n$ observations of $(Y,Z)$.
+Compared to min--max optimization methods, two-stage estimation provides more stable algorithms since it avoids saddle-point optimization.
+Furthermore, two-stage methods offer valuable flexibility regarding data collection: they do not strictly require a fully paired dataset of $(X,Y,Z)$.
+Instead, they can naturally leverage two separate datasets, using $m$ observations of $(X,Z)$ to train Stage~1 and $n$ observations of $(Y,Z)$ to train Stage~2.